CZ-NIC/fred-docs/AdminManual/Installation/SourceTar.rst

       sudo service postgresql restart

-.. [#] We use the plain password method only as an illustration of alternate settings, however we do not suggest that this method is secure.
+.. [#] We use the plain-password method only as an illustration of simple settings, however we do not suggest that this method is secure.
    We recommend you to consult the PostgreSQL documentation and your local security policy.